 Master of International Public Policy and Management (IPPAM)

-IPPAM courses identify pressing public policy problems in the social sectors and provide the analytical and managerial expertise to foster critical thinking and problem-solving skills needed in designing creative policy solutions and managing programs.
+IPPAM courses identify pressing public policy issues in the social sectors and cultivate analytical and managerial expertise to design creative policy solutions and lead programs.

 - Environmental protection